power of attorneys power of attorneys

 Regularly review the POA

 Circumstances and laws may change, necessitating periodic reviews of the POA.
-Revising the document keeps it aligned with the principal’s current wishes and legal requirements.
+Revising the document ensures it is aligned with the principal’s current wishes and legal requirements.

 Consider third-party oversight